MArramdani/Wakfu.how/README.md

 Latest Posts

 ---
+To do:

-use less categories, but use sub categories when needed.
+Change the side bar color to a better one use less categories, but use sub categories when needed.
 Add filter with colors, filter by category instead of levels